tort-dla-psa/logicsim/README.md

 # logicsim
 Modern c++/qt logic blocks simulator designed as a successor of famous [Logisim](http://www.cburch.com/logisim/), which I absolutely love and recommend to try.
+Uses my [k-tree](https://github.com/tort-dla-psa/k_tree) library as a container for gates, take a look at it too.

 ## Prerequisites
 * Qt5